urbit/numerics/lagoon/README.md

 - We are preparing a release of Saloon `%real` without jets for release with Urbit 409K.
 - We are working on an implementation of [tinygrad](https://tinygrad.org/) for Maroon.

+- [ ] some notion of cursor in an array would be really helpful

 ---

 We envision four libraries and associated jet code living in this repository: